Hamamelis x intermedia ‘Robert’

 Erica (inherited, variety unknown)

-Then we were out buying bird food and my bargain hunting antennae started to twitch.
+And then, while were out buying bird food, my bargain hunting antennae started to twitch.

 Hamamelis x intermedia ‘Diane’

 A witch hazel at about a third of the usual price?

 Give it a couple of years TLC and it’ll be as right as rain.

 Linking to Carol and Garden Bloggers’ Bloom Day at May Dreams Gardens, where you will find other January bloomers from around the world.